nathania-haryanto/ng-adv/Demos/07-Reusability/03-Schematics/readme.md

 npm i -g @angular-devkit/schematics @angular-devkit/schematics-cli
 ```

-Create a Schematics Project with one Schematic called `schematics-ws`
+Create a schematics project with one schematic called `ng-schematics-intro`

 ```
-schematics blank --name=schematics-ws
+schematics blank --name=ng-schematics-intro
-cd schematics-ws
+cd ng-schematics-intro
 ```

-> Note: The schematic is registered in `collection.json` and implemented in `./schematics-ws/index.ts`
+> Note: The schematic is registered in `collection.json` and implemented in `./ng-schematics-intro/index.ts`

 Build & Run Schematics locally:

 ```
 npm run build
-schematics .:schematics-ws --dry-run false
+schematics .:ng-schematics-intro --dry-run false
 ```

 > Note: You can also start `npm run build -- -w` in a separate terminal so it automatically rebuild your schematic project when a file changes